|www.ethanwiner.com - since 1997|

 Over time mix engineers learn to appreciate things that affect clarity, and avoiding early reflections is one of these things.
 Mixing in a reflection-free environment also lets you hear much smaller changes in applied reverb and EQ.
 Even at my age (67 in 2015) I can easily hear EQ changes of half a dB at midrange frequencies through my two music systems.

 Related, I played the guitar professionally for most of my adult life, but a few months after I started playing the cello in my 40s I realized my sense of pitch had improved.
-Now, if a note's pitch is off by even 5 cents it bothers me.
+Now, if a note's pitch is off by even 5 cents (1/20th of a half step) I can tell.
 Compare that to the general public who votes for American Idol contestants who are sometimes horribly out of tune!

 I'm convinced that people who prefer the sound of early reflections in a smallish room would probably change their opinion if they were exposed to better listening environments.
 It can take a while for the improvement to reveal itself, so some people might not immediately notice, or might think the difference is worse because they're not used to it.
 But I believe most people would come to appreciate the improved sound within a week or two after adding reflection absorbers to their listening room.